Not all superpowers are created equal.

 - Charlotte Prospero, who can create and manipulate candy as weapons, servants, and even prisons for his enemies.
 When he loses an arm in a surprise attack, he's even able to create a working replacement made of candy.

-- Sweet General Cracker, who is able to create a mobile, Multi-Armed and Dangerous suit if armor made of tea biscuits he can ride around it.
+- Sweet Commander Cracker, who is able to create a mobile, Multi-Armed and Dangerous suit if armor made of tea biscuits he can ride around it.
 His opponents usually can't beat the thing, but even if they do, Cracker himself is still waiting inside, fresh as a daisy, and usually ready to perform a surprise attack while his opponent tries to celebrate.
 When Luffy proves powerful enough to go through the armor and still deal with Cracker, the nefarious pirate reveals he can make unlimited copies of the armor that operate independently of him simply by clapping.

-- The prize probably goes to Head Chef Streusal, however, one of Big Mom's first allies.
+- The prize probably goes to Head Chef Streusen, however, one of Big Mom's first allies.
 He has the power to turn anything he cuts into food.
 This is demonstrated when he uses his sword to start slicing up a log, with the slices becoming prepared ham steaks for him to eat.
 Put to an interesting test when he cuts up the crumbling castle of Whole Cake Island, turning the stone walls to actual cake and saving his crew from being crushed under the rubble.

 - Outside of Big Mom Pirates, there's Wapol of Drum Island, who combines it with Extreme Omnivore: he can shapeshift parts of his body into anything that he has eaten, such as turning his arms into functional Arm Cannons after eating a few cannons.
 In his side story, he can use his power to produce toys by eating some scrap, which he then sells to children.
 Later, the Wano arc introduces Tama, a young girl who can generate edible dango from her cheeks, which can be fed to animals and SMILE-users to make them tame and subservient to her.
 However, this effect doesn't work on humans, and it won't make humans any less hungry if they do eat it.